-Wet floodproofing of warehouse structures must be performed in accordance with FEMA TB 1-93, Openings in Foundation Walls for Buildings Located in Special Flood Hazard Areas, and FEMA 259, Engineering Principles and Practices for Retrofitting Flood Prone Residential Buildings, FEMA 348.
+Wet floodproofing of structures must be performed in accordance engineering design standards and building codes.
+Applicable design standards and building codes are summarized and compiled within FEMA TB 1-93, Openings in Foundation Walls for Buildings Located in Special Flood Hazard Areas, and FEMA 259, Engineering Principles and Practices for Retrofitting Flood Prone Residential Buildings, FEMA 348.
 Protecting Building Utilities from Flood Damage, and the requirements pertaining to floodproofing of structures found in 44 C.F.R. §§ 60.3(b)(5) and (c)(4).
 Design standards identified in Appendix B: Engineering and associated costs identified in Appendix M: Cost Engineering were developed to comply with current standards as of December 2020.